-At Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery, with offices on Manhattan’s Upper East Side, New York and Oradell, New Jersey, skilled ophthalmologist Andrew Prince, MD, offers iridotomy procedures to address high pressure in your eye.
+At Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery, with the office in Oradell, New Jersey, skilled ophthalmologist Andrew Prince, MD, offers iridotomy procedures to address high pressure in your eye.
 This minimally invasive laser treatment promotes better fluid drainage in your eye to reduce your risk for optic nerve damage.
 To find out if you’re a candidate for an iridotomy, call the office nearest you.

 Iridotomy is the standard treatment for closed-angle glaucoma.
 This laser procedure can also prevent further damage to the optic nerve that results from the condition.